ChrisVine/chez-simple-sockets/README.md

 socket.

 ***
-`(listen-on-ipv6-socket local port backlog)`
+`(listen-on-ipv6-socket address port backlog)`

-This constructs a listening IPv6 server socket.
-If 'local' is true, the socket will only bind on localhost.
-If false, it will bind on any interface.  'port' is the port to listen on.  'backlog' is the maximum number of queueing connections provided by the socket.
+This constructs a listening IPv6 server socket.  'address' may be a string or a boolean value.
+If it is a string, it must contain the address to bind the socket to in colonned hex notation.
+Otherwise, if 'address' is boolean #t, the socket will bind on localhost, and if #f, it will bind on any interface.  'port' is the port to listen on.
+'backlog' is the maximum number of queueing connections provided by the socket.

 &listen-condition will be raised if the making of a listening socket fails, to which applying listen-condition? will return #t.